Nasty Boys (TV series): Pilot Movie

+Series

 Production and broadcast history

 Producer Dick Wolf, of Miami Vice fame and later of Law & Order fame, noticed the Nasty Boys and proposed to the two North Las Vegas Narcotics Officers, Jimmy Jackson and Larry Bradley, who had produced the anti-drug song that a television show to be released by Universal Studios, and broadcast on the NBC network.
 Jackson and Bradley agreed and provided stories to the writers, were technical advisors and acted in the pilot and several episodes.
 A pilot episode was aired as a TV movie September 21, 1989, and 13 episodes aired as a mid-season replacement show.
-The show was very popular with a small cult following but the Universal Studios-produced Nasty Boys was not renewed because that same year, NBC had begun producing many of their own television shows and only renewed one non-NBC production that year.
+The show was not renewed because that same year, NBC had begun producing many of their own television shows and only renewed one non-NBC production that year.

 The Nasty Boys featured a diverse North Las Vegas Police narcotics unit consisting of six undercover police officers who fought crime in drug-ridden neighborhoods using “unorthodox” methods.
 The show starred Benjamin Bratt, Don Franklin, Craig Hurley, Jeff Kaake, James Pax, and Dennis Franz, who played Lieutenant Stan Krieger.
 William Russ played Lieutenant Farlow in the pilot movie and was killed off unexpectedly.

 Basil Poledouris composed most of the episode scores.

 The theme song was "Nasty" by Janet Jackson, though the song was performed by Lisa Keith and the lyrics were changed to fit the TV series.